JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ![image](/assets/a47c1752ba578e8c2b7710d25c3e3504.jpg)

-DS: set the radius large and scrubb the area a lot

-DS: down to grey

-DS: and watch the stuff in the 3d window

-DS: see it the scratches get less
+DS: set the radius large and scrubb the area a lot down to grey and watch the stuff in the 3d window see it the scratches get less

 NS: An other  thing might  to try to save the  bump  image